Ajmain-Khan/Student-Administration-System-Python/CLI/README.md

 ## Description:

-A program that allows a user to add students and their data to a database and display those details in a table or search for them.
-A login screen must be succesfully completed in order to start the main program.
+Command line version of the program that allows for the same features; administrators can easily manage students and associated information.
+Features include the ability to add new students and student data to the database, modify and delete existing records, and display database details in a table, as well as query the db to search for students or other datapoints.

+Correct credentials (admin/password) must first be entered into a login screen in order to start the main program.